 - epidermolysis bullosa

-Treatment for Blisters
+Treatment for blisters

 Most blisters require no treatment.
 If you leave them alone, they will go away, and the top skin layers prevent infection.

-Prognosis for Blisters
+Prognosis for blisters

-In the majority of instances, blisters are not part of a life-threatening condition.
-Most will go away without treatment, but may cause you pain and discomfort in the meantime.
-If you treat an infection that is causing blisters, your outlook is similarly good.
-For rare skin conditions, how well treatments work will depend on each individual situation.
+The quantity of blisters you have, and whether these have ruptured or have become infected is important in the prognosis of your condition.
+If you treat an infection that is causing blisters, your outlook is good.
+For rare skin conditions, how well treatments work will depend on the individual situation.

-Prevention of Friction Blisters
+Prevention of friction blisters

 If you will be walking for a long period of time, use thickly cushioned socks to reduce friction.
 As you walk, you may feel a blister beginning to form.
 Stop and protect this area of skin with a bandage to prevent further friction.